chandan188/CE888-DS-Project/README.md

 creditcard_details_dataset_3.ipynb : The implementation using Credit Card Fraud Detection dataset

 Please find the DS Report_Chandan_Das_2111429 for initial proposal of the project

+Note:
+ I have mistakenly created a Private repo unable to make it public https://github.com/chandan188/CE888-DS-Project1, so added a new repo.